BinaryMoon/pro-theme-design/views/_articles/0001-make-money-with-wordpress.md

 <p class="intro">WordPress is an incredibly versatile application, and there are many ways to make money with it.
 On this page I have listed the most common, but I'm sure it's not an exhaustive list.
-If you know of any others then please do let me know on [Twitter](https://twitter.com/prothemedesign/).</p>
+If you know of any others then please do let me know on <a href="https://twitter.com/prothemedesign/">Twitter</a>.</p>

 1. [Blogging](#blogging)
 1. [Advertising Your Business](#advertising-your-business)